 What should I plant?

-Grow what you will eat.
+Grow what you will eat will ensure healthy living after 60.
 While this may seem obvious, it is a waste of space, time, and money to cultivate items that won’t get any use.
 If you do plant vegetables or herbs that you don’t think your family will eat, consider selling them or giving them away to families who might appreciate them.

 Research appropriate crops for the warm season and cool season.
 If you plant your garden when it’s warm, you might consider eggplant, melons, okra, capsicums, corn, cucumbers, or beans.
 Cool-season gardens generally thrive with crops like broccoli, cauliflower, carrots, beets, peas, potatoes, lettuce, spinach, and cabbage.